 What’s Next for Predictive Analytics?
 Dynamic User Experiences.

 We write quite a bit about the benefits behavioral intelligence is having in the insurance industry.
-By combining predictive analytics and behavioral economics with a dash of machine learning and a pinch of proprietary behavioral data, ForMotiv has proven an ability to measure user behavior to predict intent.
-To learn more about how it actually works, head here.
+By combining predictive analytics and behavioral economics with a dash of machine learning and a pinch of proprietary behavioral data, ForMotiv has proven an ability to measure user behavior to predict intent with intent data.
+To learn more about how it actually works, read here.

 The use cases for this grow by the day.
 Similar to how Netflix beat Blockbuster by understanding their customers digitally 100x better, allowing them to optimize the user experience and react to a user’s intent, ForMotiv allows insurance carriers to accomplish similar goals.

 The key to thriving in a digital-first environment is providing a seamless user experience catered to the user without sacrificing risk and fraud.
 ForMotiv bridges the gap between Risk and Experience teams to allow exactly that.
 Carriers using ForMotiv get a real-time view of an individual user’s intent as they make their way through the application, allowing them to adapt the user experience to nudge the most desired outcome.
-We continue to see 6, 7, even 8-figure ROI from a number of different use cases ranging from marketing to risk/fraud.
+We continue to see 6, 7, and even 8-figure ROI from a number of different use cases ranging from marketing and customer experience to risk & fraud.

 For instance, we recently helped a life carrier improve their internal predictive model to identify tobacco usage nondisclosure by 20%.
 Results like these speak for themselves and continue to push the flywheel we’ve started.
 To visualize said flywheel – here’s a very crude drawing by yours truly.